Dr. John MacArthur - President

 B.S., The Master's College

 In October of 1996, he became the Director of Student Employment.
-His responsibilities included developing policies and procedures related to student employment, financial aid program design.
+His responsibilities included implementation and operation of the Work Study Program, development of policies and procedures related to student employment, administration of Federal Work Study funds, and assisting in the development of enrollment strategy and financial aid program design.
 Mr. Hartung was then promoted to the position of Assistant Controller in July of 1999.
 In this position, he coordinated institutional budget planning and managed staff in Payroll and Student Finance.
-He was also responsible for monitoring budget performance, and coordinating bid processes.
+He was also responsible for monitoring institutional budget performance and coordinating contract bid processes.

-He is actively involved in his local church, Faith Community Church, as an elder.
-He and his wife, Mary, have three daughters, Megan, Cara, and Nicole, and a son, Tyler.
-His other interests include guitar, golf and tennis.
+Mr. Hartung serves on the board of The Elisha Foundation, which provides support for families of children with special needs.
+He is actively involved in his local church, Faith Community Church in Santa Clarita, CA. He and his wife, Mary, have three daughters, Megan, Cara, and Nicole, and a son, Tyler.

 Mr. Nate Prince - Chief Information Officer